thunderous77/Reward-Hacking-in-RLHF/README.md

 ## Debiasing

 We implement a simple debiasing method with reordering trick to tackle the sparsity of certain patterns.
+You can find the detailed debiasing method and experimental results in **Section 4** of our paper.

 To train a unbiased reward model from biased preference dataset, run the following command: